xingrz/glass-v1/menu-items.md

 }
 ```

-> **Note:** For best results, use a PNG icon image that is 50 pixels square with a transparent background.
+> **Note:** For best results, use a PNG icon image that is 50 pixels square

-## Allowing users to pin your timeline card
+with a transparent background.

+## 允许用户固定您的时间线卡片

-You can create a menu item that lets your users pin the timeline card, which permanently displays the timeline card to the left of the main clock card.
+You can create a menu item that lets your users pin the timeline card, which
+permanently displays the timeline card to the left of the main clock card.
 Users can unpin the card as well, by using the same menu item.

-The pinning menu item is a built-in menu item, so all you need to do is provide the `TOGGLE_PINNED` [action](reference/timeline.md#menuItems.action) for a `menuItem`.
+The pinning menu item is a built-in menu item, so all you need to do is provide
+the `TOGGLE_PINNED` [action](reference/timeline.md#menuItems.action) for a `menuItem`.

 ```http
 HTTP/1.1 201 Created